Emilj100/Coding/project/README.md

 - **Static Folder (CSS & JS):**
   - **CSS Files:**
     Custom styles for the application, including styling for forms, buttons, tables, dashboards, and animations.
+The project also leverages Bootstrap for responsive design and pre-built UI components.
   - **JavaScript Files:**
     Provide client-side interactivity, including dynamic updates to charts, chat widget functionalities, and form validations.
-For example, `chat.js` handles the interaction with the AI fitness coach.
+For example, `chat.js` handles the interaction with the AI fitness coach, and Bootstrap’s JavaScript components enhance the UI behavior.

 - **Database (SQLite):**
   The SQLite database (health.db) stores all user data, training logs, food logs, check-ins, meal plans, and other relevant information.
 Parameterized queries are used throughout to ensure protection against SQL injection.